declanmillar/x-tt-generator/README.md

+# Z' -> tt

-# Code to generate and analyse top quark events in models containing Z' bosons.
+Code to generate and analyse top quark events in models containing Z' bosons.